 When your faithful friend gains senior status, you can feed him a food designed for his aging dietary needs.
 Transitioning your furry friend to a dog food like Bil-Jac Senior Select Formula will help you support his healthy, active lifestyle during his mature years.

 When You See Warning Signs That Your Dog’s Food May Not Agree with Him

 Age isn’t the only reason why you may switch your best friend to a new dog food.
 Particularly picky pooches may require you to make the switch to a dog food specially designed for the fussiest of furry friends, like Bil-Jac Picky No More.
 If your dog has a food sensitivity involving grain or some other ingredient, that could precipitate a food change.
-Allergies are rare but in those specific cases, it could be time to consider switching to a grain-free dog food or a food for sensitive dogs.
+Allergies are rare but in those specific cases, it could be time to consider switching to a food for sensitive dogs.
 Bil-Jac Sensitive Solutions, is a great formula for dogs with sensitive stomachs or sensitive skin.

 There’s also a chance that your furry friend just isn’t getting the right nutrition from his food.
 Look out for these signs to see if your dog food of choice isn’t fulfilling the needs of your furry friend:

 - Dull, flaky coat

 No matter the reason for a switch, it’s important to find the right type of food for your fur baby with our Bil-Jac Food Finder.
 We are dedicated to making the most nutritious, best-tasting dog food for your furry family member to help support a happy, healthy lifestyle at all ages.
 Take a look at our line of super premium dog food and dog treats to find the right dog food formula for your pup and sign up for the Best Friends Club to receive Bil-Jac discounts, dog care tips, training videos, and more.